-A creative time-capsule on care-giving in lockdown
+A creative time-capsule on babies and care-giving in lockdown

 If your piece contains babies, it will be given priority.
 This is because we view the parent-baby dynamic as the original care-giving exchange and we are excited to see how this is captured in your writing.